mikaelvesavuori/acmecorp-potted-plants-components/README.md

 Starting with the course (or otherwise), you should move out the `src/components` folder to the root (or delete it) so you can see the more basic elements working on their own first.

 Same goes for tokens, elements and graphics.
+A recommendation would be to keep all the pre-provided code in a folder in the root so you can eyeball it in case you wonder how something was originally built.

+## Files that you will change

+- `src/elements/Button/Button.js`
+- `src/elements/Button/ButtonStyled.js`
+- `src/elements/Card/CardStyled.js`
+- `src/elements/Description/DescriptionStyled.js`
+- `src/elements/Heading/HeadingStyled.js`
+- `src/elements/Image/Image.js`
+- `src/elements/Image/ImageStyled.js`

 ## Structure